dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/work-with-data-grid.md

 ## How to ensure the selected row in a child table remains at the correct position

-When you work with data binding in Windows Forms, you'll display data in what is called a parent/child or master/details view.
+When you work with data binding in Windows Forms, you'll display data in a parent/child or master/details view.
 It's a data-binding scenario where data from the same source is displayed in two controls.
 Changing the selection in one control causes the data displayed in the second control to change.
 For example, the first control might contain a list of customers and the second a list of orders related to the selected customer in the first control.

-When you display data in a parent/child view, you might have to take extra steps to make sure that the currently selected row in the child table isn't reset to the first row of the table.
+When you display data in a parent/child view, you might have to take extra steps to ensure that the currently selected row in the child table isn't reset to the first row of the table.
 In order to do this, you'll have to cache the child table position and reset it after the parent table changes.
 Typically the child reset occurs the first time a field in a row of the parent table changes.

 ### To cache the current child position